7 Outdoor Writing Activities for Kids

 - Create your own field guide

 A field guide is a book with illustrations which allows you to identify different types of bugs, birds, rocks, plants etc. when you’re on a nature walk.
-It would be the coolest if you could create your own little field guide of bugs or animal sightings in your area.
+It would be coolest if you could create your own little field guide of bugs or animal sightings in your area.
+You could even use this fantasy plant name generator if you can’t find any plants.

 - Flower Pressed Poems or cards